How does this medication work? What will it do for me?

 Pregnancy: There are no studies evaluating the use of this medication by pregnant women.
 This medication is not recommended during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if this medication passes into breast milk.
-However, breast-feeding is not recommended for HIV-positive women since the virus can be passsed to the baby through breast milk.
+However, breast-feeding is not recommended for HIV-positive women since the virus can be passed to the baby through breast milk.

-Children: The safety and effectiveness of using this medication have not been established for children under 16 years old.
+Children: The safety and effectiveness of using this medication have not been established for children less than 2 years old.
+The safety and effectiveness of using the 600 mg tablets has not been established for children weighing less than 40 kg.

 What other drugs could interact with this medication?